-12. Net Capital Requirements
+13. Net Capital Requirements

 The Company is subject to the Uniform Net Capital Rule, which requires the maintenance of minimum net capital.
 The Company has elected to use the alternative method permitted by the rule, which requires it to maintain minimum net capital, as defined, equal to the greater of \$250 thousand or 2% of aggregate debit balances arising from customer transactions, as defined.
 The Company is also subject to the CFTC's minimum financial requirements (Regulation 1.17), which require it to maintain minimum net capital, as defined, equal to the greater of (a) \$20 plus 5% of total retail forex obligations in excess of \$10, or (b) 8% of the total commodities risk margin requirement for all positions carried in customer and non-customer accounts.
-The Uniform Net Capital Rule also provides that equity capital may not be withdrawn or cash dividends paid if the resulting net capital would be less than 5% of aggregate debit balances arising from customer transactions.
-At December 31, 2020, the Company had net capital of \$5,122, which was \$4,448 in excess of the required net capital of \$674.
+The Uniform Net Capital Rule also provides that equity capital may not be withdrawn or cash dividends paid if the resulting net capital of \$5,581, which was \$4,580 in excess of the required net capital of \$1,001.